p4vl0-dev/pokemon-will-reroll/README.md

 ### 5. Visual Marker
 Messages that have already been rerolled receive a **golden border** – this helps GMs and players see that the roll has been modified.

+### 6. Pushing Fate option
+Add one or more successes for rolls, without deleting it.

 ---

 ## Module Settings